SCHEDULE A CALL TODAY TO LEARN MORE

 Examples of Potential Benefits of Investing in Oil and Gas

-In addition to this, the following potential tax advantages are exclusive to the Oil and Gas industry.
+Accordingly, the following potential tax advantages are exclusive to the Oil and Gas industry:

 • Intangible Drilling Costs: 100% tax deductible during the year incurred.